namandeepsp/ts-packages/packages/js-extensions/README.md

 // Validation is enabled by default for reliability setPerformanceConfig({
   enableCaching: true,    // Cache expensive operations
-  enableValidation: true  // Input validation enabled (default) });
+  enableValidation: true  // Input validation enabled (built-in, cannot be disabled) });

-// Note: Currently validation cannot be disabled as it's built into the methods
+// Note: Validation is built into all methods and cannot be disabled for maximum performance
-// Future versions may add an option to disable validation for maximum performance
 ```

 ## Configuration